alexinatra2/holo/README.md

 # **Holomorphic-Tinkering** (English)

 This project combines Rust and WebAssembly to execute image processing algorithms in the browser.
 It uses a Rust library compiled to WebAssembly to transform and manipulate images.
-The frontend application is written in React and allows users to upload images and to transform or see the transformations in real-time via webcam.
+The frontend application ((NOTE: not fully implemented, requires improvement)) is written in React and allows users to upload images and to transform or see the transformations in real-time via webcam.

 The project utilizes holomorphic functions to perform complex image transformations.
 Holomorphic functions are significant in complex analysis and allow for smooth and continuous transformations on images, resulting in impressive visual effects.